ash/raku-course/essentials/the-main-function/multi-main-functions/quiz/index.md

 multi sub MAIN(Str $mode) { say "Mode '$mode'" }
 ```

-What will the program print if it is run by one of the following commands:
+What does the program print if it is run by one of the following commands:

 ## 1